northstowekarate/northstowekarate.github.io/posts/2025/02/26/index.md

 Next, we moved on to practicing the steps and techniques involved in sanbon kumite - stepping forward and punching 3 times, stepping backwards and blocking 3 times.

 ## Putting it all together
-Finally, we put everything together and practiced 3 step sparring - attacking and blocking 3 times to the face and body.
+Finally, we put everything together and practiced 3-step sparring - attacking and blocking 3 times to the face and body.

 ## Sanbon Kumite - Key Points
 * Start and finish with rei (bowing)